Work-Shop-Resoures/landing-page/index.markdown

 # Challenge Accepted

 First off, our group would like to **thank you** for stopping by our booth.
+You have completed the challenge by visiting this page.
+Because of the rules imposed by DefCon, we are not allowed to sell anything at our booth.
+That being said, we are self-funded and would greatly appreciate donations, trades, and you sharing these resources with anyone you think might benefit from them.

 We're a small hacker space based out of **Nashville, TN**.